 Newark ship fire which claimed lives of 2 firefighters expected to burn for several more days

-A fire that broke out Wednesday aboard a large cargo ship docked in New Jersey's Port Newark was still burning Friday, and is expected to burn for several more days, officials said Friday.
+A fire that broke out Wednesday aboard a large cargo ship docked in New Jersey's Port Newark was still burning Friday, and is expected to burn for several more days, officials said.
 Two firefighters died battling the blaze, and at least six others were injured.

 "At this point, the fire is gonna burn for a couple more days, probably.
 It's impossible to give you any kind of definitive timeline," Thomas Wiker, president of Gallagher Marine Systems — an incident management team hired by the ship's owner, the Grimaldi Group — told reporters in a news conference Friday morning.